Skip to content Skip to footer

 The worry, however, is that accessing a subscription product for free for 3 months can decrease perceived value and, whatever the price will be after this trial period, it will seem comparatively expensive.

-The solution therefore is to have a solid onboarding journey that extends across the 3 months, ensuring these subscribers are engaged and coming back to make use of premium features on a regular basis
+The solution therefore is to have a solid journey that extends across the 3 months, ensuring these subscribers are engaged and coming back to make use of premium features on a regular basis

 Follow along